Stronger NAS with Weaker Predictors: Experiments

 \subsection{Ablation Studies}

 We conduct a series of ablation studies on the effectiveness of proposed method on NAS-Bench-101.

-We first validate the effectiveness of our iterative scheme by progressively adding more weak predictors (from 1 to 20) and the performance is keep growing as shown in Table \ref{table:number-query}, this demonstrates the key property of our method that probability of sampling better architectures keeps increasing as more iteration goes.
+To validate the effectiveness of our iterative scheme, In Table \ref{table:progressive}, we initialize the initial Weak Predictor $\tilde{f}_{1}$ with 100 random samples, and set $M=10$, after progressively adding more weak predictors (from 1 to 191), we find the performance keeps growing.
+This demonstrates the key property of our method that probability of sampling better architectures keeps increasing as more iteration goes.
+It's worth noting that the quality of random initial samples $M_{0}$ may also impact on the performance of WeakNAS, but if $|M_{0}|$ is sufficiently large, the chance of hitting good samples (or its neighborhood) is high, and empirically we found $|M_{0}|$=100 to already ensure highly stable performance at NAS-Bench-101: a more detailed ablation can be found in the Appendix Section~\ref{sec:num_init}.

-We also study the searching efficiency by limiting the number of queries.
-Given the same number of queries, weak predictors are more competitive than a single strong predictor, since the strong predictor's training samples are randomly sampled from the whole search space, while weak predictors' samples are guided by a series of predictors.
-When compared to the results from popular predictor-based NAS methods, such as NAO \cite{luo2018neural} and Neural Predictor \cite{wen2019neural}.
-Our method (a) reaches higher search performance provided with the same query budget for training; and (b) uses fewer samples towards the same accuracy goal.

-We then study the exploitation-exploration trade-off in Table \ref{table:exploration} by investigating two settings: (a) We gradually increase $N$ to allow for more exploration, similar to controlling $\epsilon$ in the epsilon-greedy \cite{sutton2018reinforcement} approach in the RL context; (b) We vary the sampling strategy from Uniform, Linear-decay to Exponential-decay (top models get higher probabilities by following either linear-decay or exponential-decay distribution).
-We empirically observed that (a) The performance drops more (0.25\% vs 0.06\%) when use more exploration (K=10000 vs K=100).
+We then study the exploitation-exploration trade-off in Table \ref{table:exploration} in NAS-Bench-101 (a similar ablation in Mobilenet Search space on ImageNet is also included in Appendix Table~\ref{table:exploration-mobilenet}) by investigating two settings: (a) We gradually increase $N$ to allow for more exploration, similar to controlling $\epsilon$ in the epsilon-greedy \citep{sutton2018reinforcement} approach in the RL context; (b) We vary the sampling strategy from Uniform, Linear-decay to Exponential-decay (top models get higher probabilities by following either linear-decay or exponential-decay distribution).
+We empirically observed that: (a) The performance drops more (Test Regret 0.22\% vs 0.08\%) when more exploration (TopN=1000 vs TopN=10) is used.
 This indicates that extensive exploration is not optimal for NAS-Bench-101; (b) Uniform sampling method yields better performance than sampling method that biased towards top performing model (e.g. linear-decay, exponential-decay).
-This indicates good architectures are evenly distributed within the Top 1000 prediction of Weak NAS, therefore a simple uniform sampling strategy for exploration is more optimal in NAS-Bench-101.
-To conclude, our Weak NAS Predictor strike a good balance between exploration and exploration.
+This indicates good architectures are evenly distributed within the Top 100 predictions of Weak NAS, therefore a simple uniform sampling strategy for exploration is more optimal in NAS-Bench-101.
+To conclude, our Weak NAS Predictor strikes a good balance between exploration and exploration.